 The Fund's interest bearing financial assets expose it to risks associated with the effects of fluctuations in the prevailing levels of market interest rates on its financial position and cash flows.

 The Responsible Entity establishes interest rate management strategies to manage the risk of the Fund.
-This includes managing exposures around the benchmark.

 The Responsible Entity and the Investment Manager monitor the Fund's interest sensitivity position on a daily basis.